smaclell/smaclell.github.io/_drafts/di-container-fun.md

 > Especially when it doesn't.

 We went deeper into Nancy and figured out how the dependency injection worked!
 It was great.
-Afterwards we could make the fix in a much simpler way.
+Afterwards, we could make the fix in a much simpler way.

 Next time you are troubleshooting an issue make sure you find the root cause.
 Going deeper is worth the extra time.
 You will understand the problem better